 “Sexual sensitivity is a precious good already inside us, as Radha Luglio says.

 ‘You don’t make love, love happens.
 Like meditation.
 In this sense the sexual act can be the ideal moment to expand our perceptions.
-The orgasm, infact, is a moment in which it’s easier to experience that sensation of losing self boundaries, erasing time and space’.
-With these words Radha Luglio, Osho’s direct disciple and international Tantra teacher for more than twenty years, defines the Tantra experience, the ‘whispered transmission’, transmitted for thousands years as a secret from master to disciple.
+The orgasm, in fact, is a moment in which it’s easier to experience that sensation of losing self boundaries, erasing time and space’.
+With these words Radha Luglio, Osho’s direct disciple and international Tantra teacher for more than twenty years, defines the Tantra experience, the ‘whispered transmission’, transmitted for thousands of years as a secret from master to disciple.